 UiPath.Excel.Activities>=2.7.2-beta* is a valid input, but is interpreted as

-To restrict multiple packages, simply separate them by a comma, for example,
+To add multiple packages, separate them by a comma.
+For example, adding

-UiPath.Excel.Activities, UiPath.UIAutomation.Activities excludes all versions of these two packages.
+UiPath.Excel.Activities, UiPath.UIAutomation.Activities to the prohibited packages box prohibits all versions of these two packages.

 To check which package an activity belongs to, use the Group by Packages option in the Activities panel, as explained here.
 Another easy way to check is to hover over an activity in the panel and read the tooltip.